 The Center for Peace and Justice is happy to offer an in-residence program to practitioners in career fields intersecting with issues of peacemaking and social justice.

-Through the George Fox Center for Peace and Justice, the Barbers come to George Fox University as the 2013-2014 Community Development Practitioners In-Residence, where they will share their experiences in a variety of contexts including, chapel, peace and justice symposia, class lectures and more.
+Through the George Fox Center for Peace and Justice, the Barbers came to George Fox University as the 2013-14 Community Development Practitioners In-Residence, where they shared their experiences in a variety of contexts, including chapel, peace and justice symposia, class lectures and more.

 Past Artist Practitioner In-Residence: Aaron Strumpel (click for full page)